2025 events at Colet House 151 Talgarth Road London W14 9DA

 SELF-ENQUIRY TALK with QUESTIONS AND ANSWERS and GUIDED MEDITATION

-Please note the evening session begins at 6.00 pm with a silent meditation.
+Please note the evening session begins at 6.00pm with movement

 ONE-DAY SEMINAR IN PERSON & ONLINE, date to be arranged.